-Through the health registration process, the U.S. exporter or Venezuelan importer must submit samples (no more than three) of each product or model for which registration is being sought to MINSALUD's previously designated and accredited Venezuelan laboratory.
-Samples without commercial value should meet the following requirements to obtain an exemption from the payment of import duties and value-added tax:
+Through the health registration process, either the U.S. exporter or Venezuelan importer must submit samples (no more than three) of each product or model for which registration is being sought to MINSALUD's previously designated and accredited Venezuelan laboratory.
+To qualify for exemption from import duties and value-added tax, samples that do not hold commercial value must comply with the following requirements: